Education Advisory Panel

 Gay Cumming

 Gay is the Director of Teaching and Learning with the Department for Education, Children and Young People.
 With experience in teaching and leadership roles across schools in Tasmania and Victoria, including fifteen years as a Principal, Gay has a deep understanding of schools and education.
 Central to Gay’s work is enhancing quality teaching through a focus on what is taught, how it is taught, and how student progress is monitored and assessed.
 In her position, Gay actively engages with state and national groups to stay informed and provide insights that support Tasmanian children and young people to be successful in learning, life and work.
+Gay is the Tasmanian Government appointment to the Panel.

 Stephen Fraser